stacks-network/docs/src/pages/core/naming/namespaces.md

 ---
-description: 'Blockstack naming service (BNS)'
+title: Understand Namespaces
+description: Namespaces are the top-level naming objects in BNS.
 ---

 # Understand Namespaces